dataloop-ai/AutoML/README.md

 ```
 The "init", "train" and "get_metrics" methods are mandatory methods for running your model.
 The methods are run in the order of the example above, i.e. first the "init" then "reformat" and so on . .

+**Init** method is where you pass all the important information to your model
+- device - gpu index to be specified to all parameters and operations requiring gpu in this specific trial
+- model_specs - contains model configurations and information relevant to the location of your data and annotation type
+- hp_values - are the final hyper parameter values passed to this specific trial

 **reformat** method is where you'd be expected to reformat the input image annotations into a format your
 model can handle.
 Your model is required to handle CSV and Coco styled annotations at the very least.